ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

 You need not explicitly download the `plugins` for Terraform v0.13.x and higher version.
 {: note}

-Create a `versions.tf` file, and add the shared Terraform block by specifying the right Terraform provider version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.
+Create a `versions.tf` file in the Git repository or the folder where Terraform is setup, and add the shared Terraform block by specifying the right Terraform provider version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.

 **Syntax**